 • Salt.
 Just a touch of salt balances out the sweetness and really brings out the pumpkin flavor.

-Pumpkin spice substitute: You can substitute the pumpkin pie spice with 1/2 teaspoon ginger, 1/2 teaspoon nutmeg and 1/8 teaspoon cloves.
+You can substitute the pumpkin pie spice with 1/2 teaspoon ginger, 1/2 teaspoon ground nutmeg and 1/8 teaspoon cloves.
 Be sure to still add the 2 teaspoons of cinnamon.

-pumpkin puree, eggs, spices and sweetened condensed milk
+Bowls with pumpkin puree, spices, eggs and sweetened condensed milk.

 Every pie deserves a tender, flaky, delicious pie crust.
 My homemade pie crust is made with just 4 ingredients and it turns out tender, flaky and so delicious.
 It’s easy to make and only takes about 20 minutes hands-on time.
 Click here for all of my tips and tricks!